+For Certificate Level exams, many tuition providers are also ICAEW-approved test centres.
+Download the full list of tuition providers which are approved test centres.
 If you are studying independently, or if your tuition provider is not an approved test centre, you can book your assessment at a Pearson Vue test centre.

 You can withdraw from an exam at any time to ensure you are not recorded as absent.
 However, whether you get a refund and how you do this will be different depending on how close to the exam you make the withdrawal.

 If you are suffering from a short-term condition and therefore not covered by the Equality Act, we will provide support in accordance with the ACA assessment regulations.
 This support is subject to the receipt of sufficient notice and suitable medical evidence; please read the access arrangement guidance note for clarification.
-We cannot always guarantee that a request for an access arrangement for a short-term condition will be granted but we will consider the details of your situation fully before coming to a decision.
+We cannot always guarantee that a request for an access arrangement for a short-term condition will be granted but we will consider the details of your situation fully before confirming a decision.